jbcoe/value_types/DRAFT.md

     valueless, `*this` is valueless.
-Otherwise, if `alloc == other.alloc` either constructs an object of type `polymorphic` that owns the owned value of other, making `other` valueless; or, owns an object of the same type constructed from the owned value of `other` using the specified allocator, considering that owned value as an rvalue.
+Otherwise, if `alloc == other.alloc` either constructs an object of type `polymorphic` that owns the owned value of other, making `other` valueless; or, owns an object of the same type constructed from the owned value of `other` considering that owned value as an rvalue.
 Otherwise if `alloc != other.alloc`, constructs an object of type `polymorphic`, considering that owned value as an rvalue.

   _[Drafting note: The above is intended to permit a small-buffer-optimization and handle the case where allocators compare equal but we do not want to swap